threatworx/twigs/README.rst

                         be set as "TW_TOKEN" environment variable --instance INSTANCE   The ThreatWorx instance.
-Note this can be set as "TW_INSTANCE" environment variable --location LOCATION   Specify location information for discovered asset(s).
+Note this can be set as "TW_INSTANCE" environment variable --run_id RUN_ID       Specify a distinct identifier for this twigs discovery run
+  --location LOCATION   Specify location information for discovered asset(s).
   --create_empty_asset  Create empty asset even if nothing is discovered.
                         Applicable to source code (repo) assets.